devararendy/cv-portfolio/README.md

 ## **🛠️ Projects**

 ### **Bot Telegram Near ARA Stock (IDX)**
 - Built a bot to fetch and filter stocks potentially reaching ARA (max price of the day) to assist traders.
 Developed in Golang.
+Giving traders awareness of potential stocks with important info such as Best Bid, Best Ask Price and Volume, Latest PBV, Percent Gain.

 ### **Truck Scale Software**
 - Created a cross-platform GUI application for truck weight measurement with digital scales, ticket printing, reporting, and user account management.
 Developed in C++.
+Capable to capture the truck being scaled by using USB Camera and include it into the report.

 ### **Drone Delivery Service**
 - Designed and developed drones from schematics, PCB design, and firmware for aerial package delivery.
+Capable for carrying 2kg of payload.
 Firmware written in C++.
+This Quad Copter uses 17 inch carbon propeller and brushless technology to have better energy efficiency.
+Combined with multiple sensors such as Gyroscope, Accelerometer, Magnetometer, Barometer (MS5611 10cm accuracy) and GNSS fused with sensor fusion achieve high accuracy of position estimator.
+The main processor is a STM32F406RE run in mBedOS with 180MHz.
+Powered by high energy density Lithium Ion Battery to maximize flight time.

 ### **FPV Drone**
-- Built FPV drones for hobbies and clients, including tiny whoops, freestyle 5-inch, race drones, and long-range VTOL drones.
+- Built FPV drones for hobbies and clients, including tiny whoops, 3-3.5 inch whoops, freestyle 5-inch, race drones, and long-range VTOL drones.
+Equiped with latest Radio Control protocol (ELRS) maximizing covered range.
+With digital video transmission giving clear image to the pilot.
+Failsafe feature with latest GNSS UBlox M10 chip to ensure emergency Return To Home safely.
+All Drones are well tested before hand over to the clients.

 ---